 Cycling at Lewana Cottages

 Lewana Cottages support the pursuit of cycling in all forms in the Blackwood Bike Park, a world class cycling area nestled between the villages of Balingup, Nannup and Bridgetown.
 The forest terrain and natural landscape surrounding Lewana Cottages create a unique location to experience the best of the best cycling tracks and routes whatever type of riding you enjoy.

 Stay at Lewana Cottages and ride to get into shape, practice on the race route, push yourself against the clock and your mates or just relax and cycle with the family.

 Bike facilities on the estate include a small bike workshop inc. stand & tools, bike wash down area (seasonal) and bike rack at The Coffee Cart.
-The Little Shop also stocks bike repair items, such as tire sealant; tubes of various sizes; CO2 cartridges etc. to keep you on the tracks.
+The Little Shop also stocks bike repair items, such as tire sealant; tubes of various sizes; CO2 cartridges etc. to keep you on your bike.

 The trails leading directly out from the cottages provide access to some of the best gravel riding available.
 The area’s popularity has increased in recent years due to SEVEN - Australia’s Premier Gravel Race.
 Three of the most iconic sectors from the SEVEN race touch on the Lewana estate, with Spruce Road, (a cat 3 climb), passing through the property and leading onto Chainsaw Ridge, (Sector 5).
 Lewana Cottages proudly provide a checkpoint and spectator venue on the race route after Arcadia, (Sector 4), and at the beginning of Chainsaw Ridge.